britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 * Fix
 	* Get the remote notification client working properly.
 	* Strip slashes from outgoing emails when single quotes are used in the subject line (and other areas).
-	* Remove blank menu option that remained after the on-boarding wizard is complete
+	* Remove blank menu option that remained after the on-boarding wizard is complete.
 	* Color coding priority on ticket detail screen tabs did not check to see if priorities were enabled.

 * Dev